 Inclement weather conditions may require University closure, late opening, canceled events, or reduced operations.
 Portland’s weather forecasts and road conditions are constantly monitored to ensure the safety of students, faculty, and staff.

 Closure announcements are made via PSU Alert, posted to the PSU website, posted to social media and local news media.
-When the University is closed, classes are canceled and instructors may arrange makeup classes.
+When the University suspends on-campus operations, classes held on the PSU campus are canceled and instructors may arrange makeup classes.
+Remote classes continue as scheduled.
 If a closure occurs during finals week, changes to the finals schedule will be posted online in response to evolving conditions.

 Faculty can visit the Office of Academic Innovation's Inclement Weather Closures page for Information on Minimizing Impact to Final Exams and Class Meetings.